 - Oregon Jewish Museum and Center for Holocaust Education (Portland, OR)

 - Phillip and Patricia Frost Museum of Science (Miami, FL)

 - Rubin Museum of Art (New York, NY)

 - Stax Museum of American Soul Music (Memphis, TN)

-National Medal winners will be announced the first week of June, and a national ceremony and celebration will be held in July.
+National Medal winners will be announced in late May, with a ceremony and celebration to be held in Washington, DC this summer.

 To learn more about the National Medals, visit the IMLS website.